Strugglemeat/triotosmd/README.md

 wildcard pieces in next falling piece (spawned by a combo of 6)

 wildcard pieces falling from top (spawned by a combo of 9)

+generate the entire next set pool at the start instead of dynamically